Man-Eaters of Kumaon is a 1944 book written by hunter-naturalist Jim Corbett.

-Man-Eaters of Kumaon is a book about wildlife and the human-animal conflict more than a century ago when the scales were less heavily tipped in favor of mankind.
+Man-Eaters of Kumaon is a book about wildlife and the human-animal conflict more than a century ago when the scales were less heavily tipped in favour of mankind.

 If you are likely to feel horrified at the thought of the beautiful big cats shot by Corbett who later became one of the first animal conservationists in India then refrain from further reading.

 But if you can keep a sense of time and place while reading about his exploits, Jim Corbett will leave you enthralled.

 One tiger, for example, was responsible for over 400 human deaths.

 Man-Eaters of Kumaon is the best known of Corbett’s books and contains 10 stories of tracking and shooting man-eaters in the Indian Himalayas during the early years of the twentieth century.

 The text also contains incidental information on flora, fauna and village life.

 Each account of Corbett’s is about his quest to stalk and then kill a man-eater – a rogue animal that had, for some very good reason (as the author is at pains to explain each time) started hunting and eating the hill folk in Garhwal and Kumaon.

 A hundred years ago, the Himalayan foothills were an inaccessible place with few hospitals, thatched houses, and no electricity.

 When a man-eating tiger or leopard began terrorizing the countryside, there was little the inhabitants could do except sleep in fear, stop going out (at night if it was a leopard, during the day if it was a tiger) and pray that some sportsman would consider it worth his while to risk his life to rid them of the ‘shaitan’ tormenting them.